Exploring The MMPI Test

 MMPI measures

 The MMPI is renowned for its extensive set of clinical scales, which assess various aspects of an individual's personality and psychopathology.
 Originally, the MMPI contained ten clinical scales with various test items, but newer versions have added supplementary scales.
-Here are some of the core clinical scales:
+The core clinical scales include:

 • Scale 1 (Hs): Hypochondriasis - Measures an individual's preoccupation with bodily functioning and health concerns.